-The Company is subject to credit risk as its accounts receivable and collaboration revenue are entirely related to its collaboration agreement with Sanofi.
+The Company is subject to credit risk as its receivable and collaboration revenue are entirely related to its collaboration agreement with Sanofi.
 See Note 8, "Sanofi collaboration agreement."

-The Company's clinical trial sites for its RMC-4630 and RMC-5552 clinical studies may be affected by the COVID-19 outbreak due to prioritization of hospital resources toward the COVID-19 outbreak, travel or quarantine restrictions imposed by governments, and the inability to access sites for initiation and patient monitoring and enrollment.
+The Company's clinical trial sites may be affected by the COVID-19 outbreak due to prioritization of hospital resources toward the COVID-19 outbreak, travel or quarantine restrictions imposed by governments, and the inability to access sites for initiation and patient monitoring and enrollment.
 As a result, patient screening, new patient enrollment, monitoring and data collection may be affected or delayed.
-The Company is aware that several clinical sites involved in its RMC-4630 clinical studies temporarily stopped or delayed enrolling new patients, with exemptions if appropriate, and it is possible that these or other clinical sites may be similarly affected in the future.
+The Company is aware that several clinical sites involved in its clinical studies temporarily stopped or delayed enrolling new patients, with exemptions if appropriate, and it is possible that these or other clinical sites may be similarly affected in the future.
 These developments may delay the Company's clinical trial timelines.
 Some of the Company's third-party manufacturers which it uses for the supply of materials for product candidates or other materials necessary to manufacture product to conduct preclinical tests and clinical trials and contract research organizations may be impacted by COVID-19, and should they experience disruptions, such as temporary closures or suspension of services, the Company would likely experience delays in advancing clinical trials.